alphagov/govuk_app_config/README.md

 In Rails applications, the application will be configured to send JSON-formatted logs to `STDOUT` and unstructured logs to `STDERR`.

+To enable production-like logging, an env variable `GOVUK_RAILS_JSON_LOGGING` is set in the `govuk-helm-charts` and then checked in `railtie.rb`.
+This will allow JSON format logs and `Govuk-Request-Id` to be visible.

+For development logs, in order to see the production style logs, developers should set `GOVUK_RAILS_JSON_LOGGING`in `govuk-docker` -> `docker-compose` files.

 ## Content Security Policy generation